Best Of Thailand

 What does this mean:

-– no chains (unless it is for safety reasons for the elephant like undergoing medical treatment).
+– no chains (unless it is for safety reasons for the elephant, such as undergoing medical treatment).

 – no riding (even bare-back), no shows, no paintings.
 Legit sanctuaries provide comfortable lives for the animals where they can simply BE animals.